-The University Library Residency Program is designed to provide early career librarians from underrepresented groups with an opportunity to experience work in an academic and research library.
-After the completion of the program, the Resident Librarians will have gained in-depth work experience in an area of academic librarianship; introductory work experience in at least two other areas of academic librarianship; an introduction to academic library administration; and experience designing, conducting, and sharing the results of a research project.
+The University Library Residency Program is designed to provide early career librarians from underrepresented groups with an opportunity to experience professional work in an academic and research library.
+After the completion of the program, the Resident Librarians will have gained in-depth work experience in an area of academic librarianship; introductory work experience in at least two other areas of academic librarianship through rotations; an introduction to academic library administration; and experience designing, conducting, and sharing the results of a signature research project.

 - External Impact: The resident will begin a record of professional service and research and scholarship.

-- Institutional Service: The resident will gain leadership skills through service on library committees.
+- Institutional Service: The resident will gain collaboration and leadership skills through service on library committees.

-- Mentoring: The resident will have two mentors, a professional mentor and a research mentor.
+- Mentoring: The resident will have a mentor, fulfilling the functions of a professional mentor and a research mentor.

-- Exposure to Library Administration: This will be accomplished through methods including job-shadowing, informational interviews, and invitations to attend and/or present at meetings.
+- Exposure to Library Leadership & Administration: This will be accomplished through methods including job-shadowing, informational interviews, and invitations to attend and/or present at meetings.

-- Year three: In addition to working in their home department, the resident works on and completes their capstone project and disseminates the project results through both conference presentations and publication.
+- Year three: In addition to working in their home department, the resident works on and completes their signature project and disseminates the project results through conference presentations and / or publication.

 Before beginning the program, the resident will identify a home department that can provide in-depth work and research experience to support the resident's career interests and goals.
 Shortly after beginning the program, the resident will select 2–3 library departments as rotation sites to provide an introduction to library functions in a variety of areas of academic and research librarianship.
 Program structure and requirements for home department supervisors and rotation supervisors are detailed in the Residency Program: Orientation for Library Staff document.